Write your message

 Abstract

-Methods: In this experimental study, 25 male students were exposed to four scenarios of tonal noise, irrelevant speech, and broadband noise as reference in a simulated laboratory environment.
+Methods: In this experimental study, 25 male students were exposed to four scenarios of tonal noise, irrelevant speech, and broadband noise as a reference in a simulated laboratory environment.
 The LF/HF index and galvanic skin response were recorded before and during exposure to the noise.
 The level of noise annoyance was determined at the end of each test session using the noise annoyance questionnaire according to ISO 15666.

 Conclusion: Exposure to different levels of tonal noise and irrelevant speech leads to disruption of individuals' neurophysiological parameters and noise annoyance in individuals regarding some of their characteristics and personality traits.